Hecramco/NLP_Violencia-en-musica-/README.md

 ## 📂 Project Structure

-* `notebooks/`: Jupyter Notebooks with exploratory analysis, preprocessing, modeling, and evaluation.
 * `data/`: (Not included) This directory was used to store lyrics datasets.
 You may need to provide your own.
-* `models/`: Trained model checkpoints or configurations.
-* `utils/`: Helper functions for preprocessing and evaluation.
+* `notebooks:`: Jupyter Notebooks with exploratory analysis, preprocessing, modeling, and evaluation.
+* `requirements.txt`: Requirements to run the experiments.

 ---